 By Bus

-Guayaquil's new bus station is located next to the airport and is very well-organized and easy to get around.
+Guayaquil's new bus station is located next to the airport.
+It is very well-organized and easy to get around.
+The first floor houses ticket booths for the buses and a mall.
+Departures occur on the second and third floors.

 Buses in Guayaquil leave for cities around the country day and night.
 The bigger the city, the more frequent the departures.

 Buses to/from Quito and Cuenca depart hourly.
-A direct bus to Cuenca is $8.25 and takes 3.5 hours.
-A direct bus to Montanita is $6 and takes 2.5 hours.
+A direct bus to Cuenca costs $8.25 and takes 3.5 hours, and a direct bus to Montanita costs $6 and takes 2.5 hours.

 Getting Around Guayaquil